isomerpages/moe-xinminsec/_announcements-backend/2023 Financial Assistance Scheme (With Revised Income Criteria).md

 For more information on the benefits provided under MOE Financial Assistance Scheme, please refer to the attachment below for ‘2023 MOE FAS pamphlet 4L Revised Income Criteria’.<br>
 [2023 MOE FAS pamphlet 4L Revised Income Criteria](/files/MOE%20FAS/2023%20MOE%20FAS%20pamphlet%204L%20-%20Revised%20Income%20Criteria%20Final_compressed.pdf)

+If you wish to know more about MOE FAS may visit MOE website at [https://www.moe.gov.sg/financial-matters/financial-assistance](https://www.moe.gov.sg/financial-matters/financial-assistance).

+Singaporean students who do not meet the eligibility criteria for MOE FAS may also apply for School-based FAS via the MOE FAS application.
+Approval will be granted on a case-to-case basis.

 Thank you. <br>
 General Office